I read everywhere that in lean we should focus on process over results – does that mean we ignore budgets?

 Each of these distances have costs, as the work, visualized through kanban, that is held either in inventory or in backlog should pay rent for all the fixed costs of the business.
 Lead-time is a true reflection of how well you use your capital to deliver what customers want.

-Tracking the kanban cards allows you better understand your capital costs in three main ways:
+Tracking the kanban cards allows you to better understand your capital costs in three main ways:

 - Rework: every time a kanban is late because of rework, it adds cost to the products